BastianKraemer/KeyMinder/README.md

 ##Contributing
 There are several possibilities to contribute something to this project.
 You can report bugs or offer ideas for new features or other improvements.
-Another possibility for contributing is to share your own application profiles (see module “SSH-Tools”), but you can even implement new features by yourself.
+Another possibility for contributing is to share your own application profiles (see plugin "SSH-Tools"), but you can even implement new features by yourself.

 ##Build
 You can build KeyMinder using Maven.
 Just run `mvn package` to build the jar file.